A provider places a hearing device on a patient

 Surgically implanted devices have two parts: an internal component and an external processor.

-The internal component is placed under the skin and within the bone behind your ear.
+The internal component is placed under the skin and embedded in the bone behind your ear.
 Depending on your hearing needs, your audiologist or otolaryngologist will suggest either a percutaneous or transcutaneous internal component.

 • For the percutaneous option, a titanium post protrudes through the skin, and the external processor attaches to the post.